rhymeyang/Se/docs/308B/BusinessResilience.md

 Parties that need to be contacted may include

-- **Key suppliers**
-  - This may include electric and gas utilities, fuel delivery, and materials delivery.
+- **Key suppliers**<br/>This may include electric and gas utilities, fuel delivery, and materials delivery.
 In a disaster, an organization will often need to impart special instructions to one or more suppliers, requesting delivery of extra supplies or temporary cessation of deliveries.
-- **Key customers**
-  - Many organizations have key customers whose relationships are valued above most others.
+- **Key customers**<br/>Many organizations have key customers whose relationships are valued above most others.
 These customers may depend on a steady delivery of products and services that are critical to their own operations; in a disaster, those customers may have a dire need to know whether such deliveries will be able to continue or not and under what circumstances.
-- **Public safety**
-  - Police, fire, and other public safety authorities may need to be contacted, not only for emergency operations such as firefighting, but also for any required inspections or other services.
+- **Public safety**<br/>Police, fire, and other public safety authorities may need to be contacted, not only for emergency operations such as firefighting, but also for any required inspections or other services.
 It is important that “business office” telephone numbers for these agencies be included on contact lists, as 911 and other emergency lines may be flooded by calls from others.
-- **Insurance adjusters**
-  - Most organizations rely on insurance companies to protect their assets from damage or loss in a disaster.
+- **Insurance adjusters**<br/>Most organizations rely on insurance companies to protect their assets from damage or loss in a disaster.
 Because insurance adjustment funds are often a key part of continuing business operations in an emergency, it’s important to be able to reach insurers as soon as possible after a disaster has occurred.
-- **Regulators**
-  - In some industries, organizations are required to notify regulators of certain types of disasters.
+- **Regulators**<br/>In some industries, organizations are required to notify regulators of certain types of disasters.
 While regulators obviously may be aware of noteworthy regional disasters, they may not immediately know of an event’s specific effects on an organization.
 Further, some types of disasters are highly localized and may not be newsworthy, even in a local city.
-- **Media**
-  - Media outlets such as newspapers and television stations may need to be notified as a means of quickly reaching the community or region with information about the effects of a disaster on organizations.
+- **Media**<br/>Media outlets such as newspapers and television stations may need to be notified as a means of quickly reaching the community or region with information about the effects of a disaster on organizations.
-- **Shareholders**
-  - Organizations are usually obliged to notify their shareholders of any disastrous event that affects business operations.
+- **Shareholders**<br/>Organizations are usually obliged to notify their shareholders of any disastrous event that affects business operations.
 This may be the case whether the organization is publicly or privately held.

 The persons or teams responsible for communicating with these outside parties will need to have all of the individuals and organizations included in a list of parties to contact.
 This information should all be included in emergency response procedures.